 We hope you give Living Our Dreams a try, and that it resonates.
 Perhaps it might become a new tradition for you and your family.

-If you have big or little dreams for 2021 and you would like some support, we are here for you.
-One of our big dreams for this year was to launch The Habit Reset, a new retreat that is all about goal-setting and anchoring into habits that will help us support those goals.
-In personal integrity, transparency, and trust as a diverse community, we will be creating systems to keep ourselves accountable.
-You are invited to join us.
+If you have big or little dreams for the year ahead and you would like some support, we are here for you.
+The Habit Reset is all about goal-setting and anchoring into habits that will help us support those goals.
+Together we will be creating and evolving personal systems to keep ourselves accountable.
+You are invited to join us this March 2 – 5.